easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### GenotypeHarmonizer

-The Genotype Harmonizer is an easy to use command-line tool that allows harmonization of genotype data  stored using different file formats with different and potentially unknown strands.
+The Genotype Harmonizer is an simple to use command-line tool that allows harmonization of genotype data  stored using different file formats with different and potentially unknown strands.

 *homepage*: <https://github.com/molgenis/systemsgenetics/wiki/Genotype-Harmonizer>